zitorelova/neural-style-app/README.md

 The neural networks used for styling images are implemented in [Pytorch](https://pytorch.org/) while the application itself is written using [Streamlit](https://streamlit.io/).

+For more details on the training code and training your own style models, refer to [this](https://github.com/zitorelova/neural-style-transfer) repository.

 ## Running the application locally

 To run the application locally, install the required dependencies by running